 "Let's get back," I say.

 My father was an engineer, and he collected bits of the old world in our house—an Italian coffee maker, a Chinese rice steamer, a Swiss telescope.
-Most of the things he brought home were useless since the generators were all burned by the rebels, but he would get drunk on palm wine and say that these items were sacred, that he was a priest of a lost church and it was important to remember that once we had some slender contact with a wider, civilized world.
+Most of the things he brought home were useless since the generators were all burned by the rebels, but he would get drunk on palm wine and say these items were sacred, that he was a priest of a lost church and it was important to remember that once we had some slender contact with a wider, civilized world.
 He was educated in London and could speak to the UN men and the missionaries in their language.
 He taught us to read and write.
 He helped the aid men from Sweden work on a dam that would have stopped the floods and made the valley green, until the militia blew up the pump house and hanged one of the aid men.
 The militia took my father's right hand then.
 He stopped leaving the yard and built a still behind our house.

 My sister picks her way in front of me through the shattered wood and dusty bits of plaster in front of the bombed hospital.
 We cut through the old school and skirt the graveyard.
 Crows sit on the old stones and my sister shakes the bracelets on her wrists and claps her hands to drive them away.
 On the back of her left hand is tattooed a yellow sun, on the right a wide moon with his bleary, bruised face smiling.
 The crows rise complaining from the crosses and stones but then settle back down again in a moment.

 The fighting last year near the hospital was intense, and as we walk my sister stops frequently to pick a bit of glass or a shell casing from the ground and put it in her sack.
 She makes necklaces and bracelets for the soldiers.
-She tells them that the charms have magic to ward off bullets.
-She tells them that they do not work if you have fear, and they do not work against grenades or fire.
+She tells them the charms have magic to ward off bullets.
+She tells them they do not work if you have fear, and they do not work against grenades or fire.
 In this way, when a soldier dies his comrades will say he did not have courage to power the amulets, and they will continue to buy the necklaces.
-The survivors will scavenge the jewelry from the bodies of the dead, and so it will be obvious that they are brave and the magic works.
+The survivors will scavenge the jewelry from the bodies of the dead, and so it will be obvious they are brave and the magic works.

 My father is sitting on a pile of tires near the front door of our house.
 His skin is ashy—he is sick but there is nothing to be done.
-He is drinking milky palm wine from a plastic cup that says 'Texaco' on it.
+He is drinking milky palm wine from a plastic cup with "Texaco" on it.
 He rocks slightly and points to the sky.
 He tells again about how men have been to the moon.
 Human beings rode to the sky in metal ships and brought back pieces of the moon, he says.
 My sister brings him water and strokes his head while I take the bag inside.
 I have heard about the men going to the moon many times.
-They taught us about this in the school the Italian missionaries ran when there was still a rickety bus that ran west through the mountains and down to the plains.
+They taught us about this in the school the Italian missionaries ran when there was still a rickety bus running west through the mountains and down to the plains.

 My father has a still behind the house.
 At night the men come and trade him books or bits of junk for plastic containers of wine.
 He has a map of Cameroon, where he says my mother's people are from.
 He has a picture of men in bulky space suits standing beside a flag on a white plain.
 He has stacks of newspapers and books on science and engineering.